Guardianship Litigation Financial Expert for Families, Fiduciaries, and Counsel

 What does a guardianship financial review examine?

 A guardianship financial review examines whether the guardian’s filed accountings accurately reflect receipts, disbursements, and asset values — and whether those figures are supported by the underlying source records.
-The review covers bank statements, brokerage records, court orders, invoices, and other documentation needed to reconcile what was reported against what the records show.
+The review covers bank statements, brokerage records, governing instructions, governing documents, invoices, and other documentation needed to reconcile what was reported against what the records show.

 When should a family, fiduciary, or counsel retain a forensic accountant in a guardianship matter?

-A family, fiduciary, or counsel should consider a forensic accounting review when a guardian’s accounting contains unexplained disbursements, missing periods, or figures that do not match available bank or brokerage records.
+A family, fiduciary, or counsel should consider a forensic accounting review when a guardian’s accounting contains unexplained disbursements, missing periods, or figures that do not match available bank records.
+Early retention — before formal proceedings or other structured processes begin — allows the review to define the issues before they become entrenched.

-Can this firm assist if records are incomplete or missing?
+What happens if the guardian’s records are incomplete or missing?

-Yes.
-Forensic reconstruction of incomplete or missing guardian records is a core part of what this firm does.
-Using third-party source documents — financial institution records, government benefit records, vendor invoices, and property documents — we reconstruct the financial history and identify what is missing and why.
+When records are incomplete, we work backward from available third-party sources — bank statements, brokerage records, government benefit records, vendor invoices, and property documents — we reconstruct the financial history and identify what is missing and why.

 What is the difference between a guardianship accounting review and an audit?

-A guardianship accounting review tests whether filed accountings reconcile to source records and explains disputed transactions in a format usable for negotiation, mediation, hearing, or court review.
+A guardianship accounting review tests whether filed accountings reconcile to source records and explains disputed transactions in a format usable for negotiation, mediation, hearing, settlement, or another decision-making setting.
 A standard audit is designed for compliance purposes and does not necessarily address contested transactions or fiduciary disputes.

 Related Guardianship and Forensic Accounting Resources